Dominik Lejman | Step Aside

 Venue: Persons Projects, Lindenstr.
 35

-During the Gallery Weekend Berlin, Persons Projects will be presenting Dominik Lejman’s solo exhibition Step Aside, assembling a selection of works that focus on the perception of artworks as being both screens and painterly surfaces.
+Persons Projects presents Dominik Lejman’s solo exhibition Step Aside, assembling a selection of works that focus on the perception of artworks as being both screens and painterly surfaces.
 Lejman is known to challenge and extend the definitions of artistic disciplines.
 By mixing paintings with video projections, the artist has created his very own medium that does not only overcome the limitations of painting, but initiates a new dialogue in how to perceive it.
 As one of the most established multimedia concept artists, Lejman has been exhibiting in numerous international shows and received, amongst others, the prestigious prize of the Akademie der Künste in 2018 for redefining the medium of painting.

 Portraiture as Social Commentary